-Anonymous asked: Hey, after seeing your last post I was wondering what kind fo job you have?
+Anonymous said: Hey, after seeing your last post I was wondering what kind fo job you have?
 Or like, what industry you work in.
 I'm just curious bc you seem to have a pretty flexible schedule, good work-life balance and all that, which I although thought was just the kind of stuff HR talks about but never actually happens.
 (And if this is too personal/comes across as creepy (in which case sorry, I didn't mean for it to), just ignore this!)

 I have a fairly normal 9-5(ish) job as a remote sensing analyst.
 I work for a small (~60 people) company that contracts with a federal agency, but unlike most fed/contractor partnerships, ours is actually pretty darn healthy (contractors usually aren’t as trusted, as their ulterior motive tends to be money… also, think Snowden).